kylaochweri/AdequateSafaris/trip planner/README.md

-# SmartTrip - Vacation Price Comparison and Booking Platform
+# AdequateSafaris - Vacation Price Comparison and Booking Platform

-SmartTrip is a modern web application designed to revolutionize vacation planning by offering an intuitive, transparent, and efficient platform for travelers to compare vacation prices, explore unique experiences, and make seamless bookings.
+AdequateSafaris is a modern web application designed to revolutionize vacation planning by offering an intuitive, transparent, and efficient platform for travelers to compare vacation prices, explore unique experiences, and make seamless bookings.

 ## Features